miikargh/recipes/granola/granola.md

 - Bake for 20 min at 150C
 - Take out and mix it up again
 - Turn down the heat to 120C and bake for another 20 min

+## Macros per 100g
+- Calories: 411kcal
+- Carbs: 59g (sugars: 15g)
+- Fat: 14g
+- Protein: 13g

+More detailed nutrition facts can be found in the `nutrition-info.csv` file.